eycs0317/CodeRefactor/README.md

 THEN I find a concise, descriptive title

-change the title to "Horiseon"
+change the title to "Horiseon Social Solution Services"

 using header , nav, footer, section, article, aside instead of div also refactor the css with it.